If you are a mystery/procedural/crime thriller lover it’s no coincidence you are looking for a list of Tana French books in order.

 Now that you know about all of the books Tana French has written, the awards she has won, and perhaps what order would be best for you to read her books in, let’s go through the summaries for each novel.

-We’ve listed all eight of her books here in publication order, which will place her Dublin Murder Squad series first, before finishing the list with her two standalone novels.
+We’ve listed the first eight Tana French books in publication order here.
+This will place her Dublin Murder Squad series first, before finishing the list with her two standalone novels.

-It is the summer of 1984, and as darkness approaches a quiet Dublin neighborhood, mothers begin to call their children home.
+It is the summer of 1984.
+As darkness approaches a quiet Dublin neighborhood, mothers begin to call their children home.
 Three youngsters, however, do not return from the silent woods.

 When the cops come, they discover just one of the kids.
 He is terrified, clutching a tree stump, wearing bloody sneakers, and unable to recall anything from the previous hours.